zhongkai-dev/imageshare/README.md

 # Image Share - Chat-Style Sharing Platform

-A modern web application that allows users to share images and files in a chat-style interface with fullscreen preview capabilities.
+A modern Progressive Web App (PWA) that allows users to share images and text messages in a chat-style interface with fullscreen preview capabilities.

 ## Features

-- Chat-style interface for image and file sharing
+- Chat-style interface for image and text sharing
-- Multiple file upload support - upload several files at once
+- Multiple image upload support - upload several images at once
+- Text messages with copy functionality
 - Fullscreen image preview when clicking on images
 - Multi-user support - each user has their own private chat space
 - Simple authentication with any 6-digit number
-- Instant file sharing and viewing
+- Instant image sharing and viewing
 - Mobile-friendly responsive design
+- Progressive Web App (PWA) support:
+  - Works offline
+  - Can be installed on mobile and desktop devices
+  - Responsive design for all screen sizes
+  - Push notifications support

 ## Setup & Installation